When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 I heard someone say that and

-this really touched me.
+this really touched me and I'm

-expound on this.
+sure we'll we'll expound on

-He his, what he said, he said
+But he said, he said he doesn't

-but it does rhyme.
+repeat itself, but it does

 I'm like, oh, that is.